shehabadel/Jumjum/README.md

- -- This is not an updated version (check the word document better)
+The README.md does not contain screenshots, better check the word document.

 # Task1

 ## Jumjum Ecommerce